faizzed/weird-salads/README.md

 <details>
     <summary>App idea:</summary>
-    Things highlighted in red aren't covered in the app.
+    Items in italic format aren't covered in the app.
 Rationale being they are additive and can be added to the app once the core features are built.

 Main functions: